mindspore-lab/mindocr/configs/rec/crnn/README.md

 You can also customize a dictionary file (***.txt) and place it under `mindocr/utils/dict/`, the format of the dictionary file should be a .txt file with one character per line.

-To use a specific dictionary, set the parameter `character_dict_path` to the path of the dictionary, and change the parameter `num_classes` to the corresponding number, which is the number of characters in the dictionary + 1.
+To use a specific dictionary, set the parameter `common.character_dict_path` to the path of the dictionary, and change the parameter `common.num_classes` to the corresponding number, which is the number of characters in the dictionary + 1.

 **Notes:**
-- You can include the space character by setting the parameter `use_space_char` in configuration yaml to True.
+- You can include the space character by setting the parameter `common.use_space_char` in configuration yaml to True.
 - Remember to check the value of `dataset->transform_pipeline->RecCTCLabelEncode->lower` in the configuration yaml.
 Set it to False if you prefer case-sensitive encoding.